linkedin/css-blocks/README.md

 }
 ```

-Note that block inheritance does not change the css output for a block.
+Note that block inheritance does not change the CSS output for a block.
 instead, it changes exported identifiers associated with the block's
 different objects.
 That is, the class(es) that are generated from
 `another-block`'s `.foo` element are now assocated with this blocks